 The publication marks the longest-term longitudinal study on the relationship between interactive talk in early childhood and later life outcomes.
 To collect data for the analyses, researchers enlisted 146 families who had participated in the first phase of the study in 2006.
 That original study enabled LENA to develop its wearable “talk pedometer” technology, which automatically and accurately measures adult words, back and forth conversations, and other language data.
 In 2016, the children, who were then 9 to 14 years old, participated in language and cognitive tests.

-“It’s incredible that we are able to measure the relationship between the experiences of babies and their cognitive skills 10 years later,” said Dr. Jill Gilkerson, Senior Research Director at LENA, and lead author on the paper.
+“It’s incredible that we are able to measure the relationship between the experiences of babies and their cognitive skills 10 years later,” said Dr. Jill Gilkerson, Chief Research and Evaluation Officer at LENA, and lead author on the paper.
 “It strongly supports what other research has shown: talk with babies may make a huge difference in their futures and there is a need to begin early, since parents’ talk habits in the 18-24-month window start forming from the moment the baby is born.”

 Learn more about the conversational turns research in this webinar discussion featuring lead author Dr. Jill Gilkerson.